Mrlene1441/Windows-PC-Maintenance-Project/README.md

 The system booted faster and performed more efficiently after maintenance.

 ## Report
-See the included `Report.docx` for table of steps, screenshots, and a reflection summary.
+See the included `Windows 11 PC Maintenance Project.pdf` for table of steps, screenshots, and a reflection summary.

 ---